warthog18/claudiostazzone.it/content/en/home/experience.md

     description: |2-
         Main Tasks:

-        * Misure EMC su apparati industriali e civili
+        * EMC measurements on civil and industrial equipment
-        * Misure EMC _in situ_ su apparati industriali di grosse dimensioni
+        * EMC _in situ_ measurements on heavy industrial equipment
-        * Gestione del framework documentale ai fini di accreditamento
+        * Management of documental framework for accreditation of the lab according to ISO 17025

   - title: EMC Laboratory Technician
     company: ''